The Vehicle Registration Process For Ethiopia

 Taxes

 Motor vehicles imported into Ethiopia are subject to many taxes.
-Five separate taxes in fact.
+Five separate taxes.
 Here they are:

 - A customs duty tax